EGI-Federation/documentation/content/en/internal/helpdesk/ggus-support-staff-guide/_index.md

 Reminder mails are based on the priority colours.
 The algorithm of setting priority colours is described in the following chapters.
-Reminder mails are sent with the reply-to address ignored - atnospam - ggus.org.
+Reminder mails are sent with the reply-to address ignored - atnospam - ggus.eu.
 All mails sent to this mail box are deleted regularly without reading them.

 ### What are the priority colours?